aHaugl/samples_for_NCS/bootloader/sysbuild/4_dfu_uart/2_54l15_chain_priv_key/README.rst

-Sample with MCUBoot, BLE FOTA, KMU, custom private key, external flash for 54l15 and encrypted DFU of application
+Sample with MCUBoot, NSIB, KMU and custom private key.
+Uses UART for DFU transport
 ###################

 Overview